chrisfinlay/tabascal/README.md

 ### Pure `pip` install

-Alternatively, you can install `tabascal` with pip alone inside enivironment of your choice again with optional GPU support.
+Alternatively, you can install `tabascal` with pip alone inside an enivironment of your choice, again, with optional GPU support.

 #### GPU Enabled
 ```bash